PatrickLiu022/Brain-Tumor-Analysis/README.md

 #### Approach:

 The three main brain tumors we analyzed were meningioma tumors, glioma tumors, and pituitary tumors.
 We started with a zip file that included a file with images, a file for the tumor masks, and a file for brain tumor labels, all in a numpy array format.
 In total, there were exactly 3064 images we could work with.
-Listed below are the steps for our analysis. **To run the analysis, follow the instructions  [here](#Instructions)**
+Listed below are the steps for our analysis. **To run the analysis, follow the instructions [here](#Instructions)**. **For team members, click [here](#Important Note)**

 - Extract the numpy images, masks, and labels file from zip file using python's built in zip file extractor.
 - Use the pyradiomics library to extract radiomic features and save as a csv file.